 Importantly, our head-to-head comparison of the existing algorithms demonstrates the strengths and weaknesses of each, and will help guide future researchers to select the most appropriate algorithm for their purposes.
 For example, for research purposes where correctly identifying positive cases of dementia is most important, the Crimmins algorithm may be most useful, whereas for research purposes where correctly identifying true negative cases of dementia is most important, the simple cut-off method proposed by Herzog-Wallace would be more useful.
 Conversely, for cases where consistency in identifying both true positives and true negatives are equally important, the L-K-W or Wu algorithms may be more appropriate for prevalent cases, while the Crimmins algorithm would perform best for incident cases.
 Finally, it is reassuring that the overall accuracy is not substantially reduced when using only cognitive score cut-offs.
 Use of these approaches may be appropriate when there is substantial missingness in the covariates needed for other approaches.

 The differences in performance across sociodemographic groups must also be considered when selecting an algorithm.
-Blind use of these algorithms for disparities research may introduce differential misclassification, as the accuracy differs across race/ethnicity, educational achievement, and age.
-For example, performance metrics from the HRS validation data suggest that the Crimmins algorithm performs most consistently across racial groups.
+Naive applications of these algorithms for disparities research may introduce differential misclassification and bias estimates of disparities, as the accuracy differs across race/ethnicity, educational achievement, and age.
+For example, taking the point estimates at face value, the performance metrics from the HRS validation data suggest that the Crimmins algorithm performs most consistently across racial groups.
 Conversely, while the Crimmins algorithm also has the highest sensitivity in classifying dementia cases among more highly educated individuals, it is likely to result in a greater degree of differential misclassification by educational attainment compared to either the Hurd or Wu algorithms.
+These conclusions are subject to the important caveat that our estimates of sensitivity, specificity, and accuracy are vulnerable to substantial imprecision due to the small sample size.
 Additionally, they are subject to the fact that we ignored CIND probabilities in classifying dementia for self-respondents using the Crimmins multinomial logit algorithm or the Hurd probit model; accounting for CIND (using the following decision rule: P(dementia) > 0.5 and P(dementia) > P(CIND)) substantially lowers its sensitivity and increases its specificity in dementia classification overall, and alters its relative performance to the other algorithms across sociodemographic subgroups (Appendix tables 4a-4f).